talitukachinsky/song-lyrics-analysis-and-classification/README.md

 ##### Creating Data

 This finds and creates all the data and puts it into a JSON file located in data/song_data.txt.
 This is already created and takes several hours to run because it scrapes about 6000 songs worth of data from Genius.com one by one, so I would recommend not running it since the data is already provided.
 This data is used for analysis and classification.
+The data is created by also using the data in data/billboard-master/billboard, which provides the title and artist of the Top 100 songs of each year between 1950 and 2015.
 ```
 py final_project.py --create-data
 ```